timescale/docs/use-timescale/migrate-data/same-db.md

 ## Migrate data

-Migrate your data into TimescaleDB from within the same database.
+Migrate your data into Timescale from within the same database.

 <Procedure>